JoaoBlimping/pigEngine/doNext.md

 # 18/12/2015
 Next thing I must do is make it that you can set the controls for controllers since they seem to do weird shit by default.
+OKKKK SO WHat needs to jhapend is for the menu scene to use the new gui stuff so I can see if it worksssssssssss yeaewa. other than that yeee it all seems pretty goodd ayyyy.

 # 10/12/2015
 Make managers use C file io instead of c++, I'm pretty sure it'll make the compiled